princeton-sns/specreds/p2warmup.md

 	rbd super       # creates a disk clone and maps it as a block device with child mode rbd collapse    # deallocates one version of the disk (parent or child)

 To do so, we will be using a simple example to go through the workflow in speculative recovery.
 We will first start a Ceph cluster and create a disk image.
 Then, we will map the parent version of this disk image as a block device and do some file operations (pretending to be the primary application instance).
 Next, we will switch to the child version of the disk by using super and do some more file operations (pretending to be the backup instance).
-Finally, we will use collapse to deallocate one of the versions.
+Finally, we will use collapse to deallocate the parent version and promote the child (pretending a failover).

 (This part does not have a one-click script since it is meant to be interactive)